perdomocarlos/openmp-workshop/README.md

 * To get advange of the computational power available on parallel computer it is neccesary the parallel programming.

-* Use of compiler flags is also an alternative to optimize the code execution.
+* Use of compiler flags is also an alternative to optimize the code runtime.

 * Some applications only need compile optimizations to improve their runtime.
 As is the case in section 5.parallel_for - 2.activity (vectors addition).